Find Careers in Ministry at Grace College

 Types of Careers in Ministry

 Clergy members are responsible for shepherding the flock of God as overseers until the Chief Shepherd returns (1 Peter 5:4).
-Pastors, preachers and related titles assume a number of important functions within the church, including: spiritual leadership of the church; care and counseling; performing weddings, baptisms and funerals; and other managerial and leadership responsibilities.
+Pastors, preachers, and related titles assume a number of important functions within the church including providing spiritual leadership; administering care and counseling; performing weddings, baptisms, and funerals; and conducting other managerial and leadership responsibilities.

 Ministry directors serve in leadership roles at churches.
 Often, they oversee a certain ministry at the church.
 For instance, common titles include director of worship or director of children’s ministry.
 These individuals have direct leadership responsibilities that are linked to the spiritual development of people at a church.